pascalwacker/ethz-comp-design-docker/README.md

 That wasn't to hard, was it?
 You now have a container running with `ocaml` and `llvm` inside, you're on the commandline inside that container and your local folder (the folder your local terminal was in) is also synced to the container.
 Awesome, isn't it?

 ### Updating the container
 It might be, that during the course the need for additional tools inside the container arises.
 If so I'll update the container.
 To get this update, simply run `docker pull pascalwacker/ethz-comp-design-docker:latest`.
-If this didn't solve your problem, let me know, by creating an issue on GitHub (https://github.com/pascalwacker/ethz-comp-design-docker/issues).
+If this didn't solve your problem, let me know, by creating an issue on [GitHub](https://github.com/pascalwacker/ethz-comp-design-docker/issues).

 ## Build it localy
 1) Clone (or download) this repo
 2) Run `docker build -t what-ever-name-you-would-like .`
-3) Run `docker run what-ever-name-you-would-like` (optionally with syncing as described above `-v ...`)
+3) Run `docker run what-ever-name-you-would-like` (optionally with syncing as described above, you know the part about: `-v ...`)

 ### Note
 - You can change `what-ever-name-you-would-like` in the self built docker to what ever you like, just don't use white spaces or fancy special characters and use the same name for line 3 and 4!
 - You can of course also map your loacal folder (saving state), to your self built image

 ## Contributing
 If you want to help, feel free!
 Fork the repo, make your changes and create a pull request.
-You can find all neccessary files in this repo: https://github.com/pascalwacker/ethz-comp-design-docker.
+You can find all neccessary files in [this repo](https://github.com/pascalwacker/ethz-comp-design-docker).
 It's also the fastest way to fix any typos you find ;)

 ## Disclaimer:
 This software is provided as is.
 The are not responsible for any damages on your system or legal actions brought forward against you.